Bartapapa/legend/docs/pages/base-rules.md

 When exploring the great outdoors, where the scale becomes entire forests and mountains, actions take up what's called a <b>Watch</b> (or 4 hours).
 The great outdoors is made up of interconnected <b>Areas</b>.
 There are 6 Watches in a day: Dawn, Midday, Afternoon, Evening, Dusk, Midnight.
 Moving from one Area to a connected one takes a Watch.
 A good sleep takes 2 Watches.

 Spending time doing strenuous physical activity causes the character to suffer <b>Fatigue</b>.
-Fatigue is a condition that takes up 1 slot in the character's Inventory.
+Fatigue is a condition that takes up 1 slot in the character's Inventory, and is removed on a nap.

 </details>